iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

       4. **Selected Subset**: Based on the threshold, we select the probabilities $[0.25, 0.2, 0.15, 0.1, 0.05]$.
 Notice that the cumulative probability of these selected probabilities is $0.75$, which meets our threshold condition.

       5. **Renormalize Probabilities**: The selected probabilities are then renormalized so they sum up to 1, to be used for sampling.
-The renormalization involves dividing each selected probability by the sum of the selected probabilities (which is already $0.75$ in this case, but we generally renormalize to handle rounding).
+The renormalization is calculated as follows:

+         $$
+         p_i' = \frac{p_i}{\sum_{j=1}^{n} p_j}
+         $$

+         where $\sum_{j=1}^{n} p_j = 0.75$ for the selected probabilities, and $p_i$ represents each selected probability.

-      6. **Sampling**: Finally, let the chicken pick the next word from this renormalized subset according to the adjusted probabilities.
+      6. **Sampling**: Finally, let the chicken choose the next word from this renormalized subset according to the adjusted probabilities.

       ### Description

       In top-p sampling with $p = 0.75$, we dynamically adjust the size of the set from which we sample based on the cumulative probability threshold.
 Unlike a fixed-size set in top-k sampling, the size of the set in top-p sampling can vary depending on the distribution of the probabilities.
 In this example, by setting $p = 0.75$, we focus on a subset of outcomes that collectively represent the most probable $75\%$ of the distribution.
-This method ensures that we're sampling from outcomes that are collectively likely while still allowing for variability and surprise in the generated sequence.
+This method means that we're sampling from outcomes that are collectively likely while still allowing for variability and surprise in the generated sequence.

 ```python title="Python code for calculating probabilities top-p with p = 0.75"
 import numpy as np